 While running is an exceptional way to stay fit and keep your weight under control, it carries with it a host of dangers, not the least of which is developing pain in the balls of your feet.
 The continuous pounding on your feet, especially if you consistently run on hard surfaces, causes inflammation that, left untreated, can seriously impact your mobility and quality of life.
 Treatment often involves simple lifestyle changes, but you need to get a firm diagnosis before trying any at-home pain-relieving remedies for ball-of-foot pain.
-Visit Premier Podiatry in Clifton, NJ, just 30 minutes from New York City, before your discomfort turns to immobilizing pain.
+Visit podiatry practice, just 30 minutes from New York City, before your discomfort turns to immobilize pain.

 Metatarsalgia is a common problem among athletes, often triggered by overuse from running and jumping, but not only athletes suffer from this condition.
 Certain footwear or foot deformities can also lead to ball of foot pain.
 Metatarsalgia treatment options are available at Premier Podiatry in Clinton, New Jersey.